wilfredinni/python-cheatsheet/blog_files/pysheet.md

 True
 ```

-The r'\d$' regular expression string matches strings that end with a numeric character from 0 to 9:
+The r'\d\$' regular expression string matches strings that end with a numeric character from 0 to 9:

 ```python
 >>> whole_string_is_num = re.compile(r'^\d+$')